listenToRipley/ReactNative/Notes/README.md

 Example: Text must live inside of a Text component.

+Each of these core components must be imported.

 You will use these core components to build your own custom components.

 ### Styling Components